petrambroz/speedcubing-correlations/README.md

 # Event correlations in speedcubing

 A short project that analyzes correlations between WCA events (3x3, 4x4, blindfolded events, big cubes, etc.) using official WCA results.
 The analysis and visualizations are contained in the notebook [speedcubing-correlation.ipynb](speedcubing-correlation.ipynb).
+You can also view the HTML export [here](https://petrambroz.github.io/speedcubing-correlations/).

 Prerequisites
 - curl